DefactoSoftware/test_dispatch/README.md

 # TestDispatch

-A library that adds the ability to use controller tests as integration tests without using headless browsers.
+TestDispatch adds the ability to use controller tests as integration tests without using headless browsers.
 It allows tests to submit forms, click on links, follow redirects and receive mails.